Preventing Periodontal Disease: Simple Habits That Protect Your Smile

 One of the best candies you can let your child eat is chocolate.
 Because it is soft, it easily dissolves off of the teeth after eating, which minimizes the risk of developing cavities.

-Another good candy for your dental health are certain kinds of gum.
+Another good candy for your child’s dental health are certain kinds of gum.
 Chewing gum after eating greatly reduces the risk of developing cavities.
 It can help clean the mouth out and promote the production of saliva, a natural cavity fighter.
 The best gum to chew is anything that is sugar-free.

 The “Be Mindful” Zone